bespoken-cookbook/super-simple-google-action/README.md

-This is a simple sample project that shows a very simple Google Action.
+This is a simple sample project that shows a very simple Action on Google.